College of Education and Human Development

 Academic Grievance Procedure

 The College of Education and Human Development follows the procedures for academic grievances found in this catalog and as published in The Redbook, Chapter 6, Article 8.
-Any student considering filing such a grievance should consult with the Student Grievance Officer or the Assistant Dean for Student Services of the College of Education and Human Development, who will apprise the student of the policies and procedures regarding grievances.
+Any student considering filing such a grievance should consult with the Student Grievance Officer or the Associate Dean for Student Success and Academic Affairs in the College of Education and Human Development, who will apprise the student of the policies and procedures regarding grievances.

-Students of the College of Education & Human Development can contact Assistant Dean of Student Services, Dr. Margaret Pentecost, (502) 852-2628, for questions, concerns, and reports of student conduct, complaints, and grievances.
+Students of the College of Education & Human Development can contact Interim Assistant Dean for Undergraduate Student Services and Enrollment Management, Dr. Dylan Naeger, (502) 852-5050, for questions, concerns, and reports of student conduct, complaints, and grievances.

 Statement of Policy and Procedures with Respect to Academic Integrity